nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * People (peopleapp.py): NVDA will announce first suggestion when looking for a contact.
 Unlike other search fields, there is no controller for event.
 However, the suggestion raises item selected event.
 * Cortana (searchui.py)/new Start menu and Windows Search experience (searchapp.py): classic Cortana uses name change events and specific automation ID's to convey text messages.
 Name change event is also employed when Cortana tries to understand the text a user is dictating, which in old releases of the add-on meant NVDA would announce gibberish, subsequently resolved in later add-on releases.
 In recent Windows 10 releases, due to Windows Search redesign (which also involve changing executable for Windows Search to searchapp), search box content instead of result details is announced, or if results are announced, they are announced twice.
 * Cortana conversations (cortana.py): similar to classic Cortana, Cortana's responses are announced.
+* Open With (openwith.py): announces open with dialog content, used to select an app when opening unknown file types.
 * Settings (systemsettings.py): NVDA will announce messages such as Windows Update notifications, and this is done through live region changed event (name change event in older add-on releases).
 * Shell Experience Host (shellexperiencehost.py): in Action Center, toggling some quick actions causes item status change event to be logged.
 NVDA will announce the new status if appropriate.
 * Microsoft Store (winstore_app.py): just like Settings app, status messages are announced, this time dealing with product downloads such as apps and multimedia content.